Fix: Twitch Not Loading (Chrome / Firefox)

 Before you continue to the rest of the fixes on this list, it’s best to first look at your internet connection as a potential cause.

-First, check that you have internet access.
-If you try to open Twitch and see a “There is no Internet connection” message, make sure there are no issues with your cables or adapter, then contact your internet service provider.
+First, verify that you have internet access.
+If you attempt to open Twitch and encounter a “There is no Internet connection” notification, ensure there are no problems with your cables or adapter, then reach out to your internet service provider.

 The issue might also be caused by a slow internet connection.
 In that case, you won’t see the message shown in the image above.